E3SM-Project/e3sm_diags/examples/use_zppy_to_run_e3sm_diags/README.md

 # Run E3SM Diags using zppy on NERSC

-1. If data needs to be extracted from NERSC HPSS, please first extract the data using zstash.
-An example is provided in following script ``zstash_extract_E3SM_data_from_NERSC_HPSS.sh``.
+1. If simulation is archived with zstash and stored on NERSC HPSS, please first extract the data using zstash.
+An example usage is provided in following script ``zstash_extract_E3SM_data_from_NERSC_HPSS.sh``.
 To run the script:

 bash zstash_extract_E3SM_data_from_NERSC_HPSS.sh